quantified-uncertainty/squiggle-stories/README.md

 ## Roadmap

+### Storytelling-wise

+For this release:

 - [x] Sketch how the output will look
 - [x] Get a skeleton working
-- [ ] Add a few estimates of value of consumption
+- [x] Add a few estimates of value of consumption
+- [x] Build alternative optimization function.
+Maybe iterate though all possible choices.
+- [x] Add disclaimer about consumer choices being a limited but fruitful frame.
+- [x] Add something so that consumption adds up to ~3k?

+For future work:

 - [ ] Add estimates of alternatives to consumption
   - [ ] Using a cool relative values graph
   - [ ] Using a relative values table